 double chocolate bundt cake

-Now that we’ve hit February, chocolate is officially back on the menu and we’re kicking off our chocolate celebration with a double chocolate bundt cake.
+Double chocolate bundt cake makes the best chocolate bundt cake!
 Imagine a rich devil’s food chocolate cake colliding with a pan of fudgy brownies, and you arrive at this decadent, deeply chocolate bundt cake.

-Dressed up with a simple chocolate glaze and shimmering gold sprinkles, this classic cake makes the ultimate Valentine’s Day dessert (because double chocolate is always in style).
+Dressed up with a simple chocolate glaze (essentially chocolate ganache), this classic bundt cake makes the ultimate chocolate dessert, because double chocolate is always in style!

 - 2 cups flour

 - 3/4 tsp baking powder

 - 1/2 tsp salt

 - 10 Tbsp unsalted butter, at room temperature